„EifelDishes“ & „SpaceKoelsch2“ – in 55 pictures!

 Night falls over the Effelsberg radio telescope [POSTSCRIPT:a big picture …] as the group is able to climb the structure and also visit the cable twister deep underground.

 Frolicking at the SpaceKoelsch2 (a sequel to one of the prequels of the first SpaceTweetup in Europe last September) – and presenting organizer Henning Krause from DLR with an SDO Camilla-grazed card and some presents.
-This [POSTSCRIPT: the first eleven picture collections by other participants here, here, here, here, here, here, here, here, here, here and here - and a long report!] was certainly not the last event of this kind: follow this Facebook group and the Twitter hashtag #SpaceTweetup for information!
+This [POSTSCRIPT: the first eleven picture collections by other participants here, here, here, here, here, here, here, here, here, here and here – and reports here and here] was certainly not the last event of this kind: follow this Facebook group and the Twitter hashtag #SpaceTweetup for information!